Year 6

 Summer 2 | Earthquakes & Volcanoes | Light | Je Me Présente | Composing Go Compose | Publisher: columns | Christianity Creation & The Fall | Growing & Changing |

-Spring 1
+Autumn 1

-Reading – We have two weekly lessons to develop and enhance a variety of reading skills through a wide range of quality texts.
+Reading – We have weekly lessons to develop and enhance a variety of reading skills through a wide range of quality texts.
 As part of our school day, we have a dedicated ERIC time four times a week.

 Maths – Please see separate overview for more detail.